This page has information for individuals presenting at CppCon.

 Slides

-Please have a title slide with your talk title and your name as you want them to appear on the recording of your session.
+The conference will provide a branded title slide closer to the event.
+Our Speaker Liaison will send our instructions closer to the event with details.
 Because talk titles do change, Bash Films, who does our physical session recordings, use these slide as definitive for the names of both you and your talk.
-For our online session recordings, this is less of a concern but consistency is key in maintaining a professional conference.
+Consistency is key in maintaining a professional conference.

 Gadgets